 Check out this guide from GoodtoKnow on the best-performing supermarket loyalty cards to find out how you can make your money work harder.

 5. Research Which Supermarkets Are Cheapest Overall

 If you’re looking to cut down on your food bills, it pays to look at which of the supermarkets in your area is considered cheapest overall.

-Certain supermarkets, like Lidl, Aldi, and Asda have been proven to be cheaper overall when it comes to your weekly shop.
-In an analysis of the leading UK supermarkets in April 2022, Which? found that of all the supermarkets, Lidl was considerably cheaper than other competitors.
+Certain supermarkets, like Lidl, Aldi and Asda have been proven to be cheaper overall when it comes to your weekly shop.
+In an analysis of the leading UK supermarkets in April 2022, Which? found that out of all the supermarkets, Lidl was considerably cheaper than other competitors.

 Which? tested the prices for 18 popular groceries, and found that, where at Waitrose the same products cost £35.06 in total, at Lidl, they were nearly £10 cheaper – at £25.92 in total.
 If you’re doing a big food shop, changing supermarkets could save you up to £17!

 For families looking to save money, it’s worth keeping this in mind.
 You can read the full report from Which? here.

 At Compass, we understand that raising a child in the UK isn’t cheap, which is why we pay all our foster carers a generous fostering allowance.
 This not only exceeds minimum national rates, but is also keeping pace with inflation.
 Still, we want to make sure all our foster carers feel supported throughout their fostering journey with us.
 We hope that these straightforward food-shopping tips will contribute to lessening the financial strain placed on our community, helping you become a money saving family.

 If you’re interested in saving money on other bills, why not check out our guide on reducing your household bills.
 We also have a list of discounts and benefits available to foster carers, which you can find here.